 - Debugging – Calico relies on an IP layer and is relatively easy to debug with existing tools, an important aspect for enterprise security.

-- Micro Segmentation Support – The plug-in makes it possible for administrators or end users to define networking policies between multiple parts or containers, so you can control which parts communicate with other parts, which is very important in the security world.
-By leveraging the native Linux Kernel, Calico users can also utilize existing network tools, including IP-Tables, to perform high-level micro segmentation.
+- Micro-Segmentation Support – The plug-in makes it possible for administrators or end-users to define networking policies between multiple parts or containers, so you can control which parts communicate with other parts, which is very important in the security world.
+By leveraging the native Linux Kernel, Calico users can also utilize existing network tools, including IP-Tables, to perform high-level micro-segmentation.

-Due to the above mentioned reasons, community adoption of Calico has increased significantly with even AWS and Google Cloud adopting Calico as their cloud native container networking policy standard.
+Due to the above mentioned reasons, community adoption of Calico has increased significantly with even AWS and Google Cloud adopting Calico as their cloud-native container networking policy standard.

 Platform9 Managed Kubernetes Enables Seamless Integration With Calico

-Platform9 Managed Kubernetes has supported a number of hybrid cloud environments on behalf of our customers and our out-of-box solution comes loaded with IP and IP encapsulation, making for seamlessly deployment across both public and private cloud environments.
+Platform9 Managed Kubernetes has supported a number of hybrid cloud environments on behalf of our customers and our out-of-box solution comes loaded with IP and IP encapsulation, making for seamless deployment across both public and private cloud environments.
 We also offer an option to support private infrastructure deployments with BGP enabled.
 Thus, network architecture is one of the key considerations to keep in mind when deploying Calico.

 Calico is one of the most trusted networking solutions for mission-critical, cloud-native applications.
 Already deployed across hundreds of real-world production environments, Calico has quickly earned a reputation for enterprise-grade performance, scalability and reliability.